genomicsengland/gel_to_opentargets/README.md

 `docker build -t gel_to_ot .`

-## Sample data
+## Test data

-Note that the data in `sample.tsv` is intended to be representative of the tiering data, but certain fields (e.g. participant_id are placeholders and are not taken from real data)
+Note that the data in `test_data.tsv` is intended to be representative of the tiering data, but certain fields (e.g. participant_id are placeholders and are not taken from real data)